kuujo/yuppy/README.md

 improve the integrity of your data and the stability of your code without comprimising usability.

+_I have heard and understand the arguments against encapsulation in Python.
+Besides, true encapsulation is obviously impossible.
+But I do believe there is a time and a place for this.
+Yuppy should be used responsibly, meaning most features should not be used in libraries with any significant user base._

 ### Table of contents
 -------------------
 1. [Introduction](#but-encapsulation-is-bad)